connerkward/trak/landing-page/README.md

-# Timer Tracker Landing Page
+# Dingo Track Landing Page

-This is the landing page for the Timer Tracker Mac app, built with React and Vite.
+This is the landing page for the Dingo Track Mac app, built with React and Vite.

 ## Development